 But what of Holliday?
 Is he Righteous?
 Is he the counter to Johnny Ringo’s evil?
 Should he take the place as the proper horseman by Wyatt’s side?

 The White Horse is sometimes argued to be Christ himself.
 Is Holliday Christ?
 Is he the Holy Spirit?
 He helped Wyatt overcome evil.
 Now that it’s over he demands to die alone, without his friend and without the feminine.
 But he’s fulfilled his duty and spread his gospel.
-He has separated himself from Kate the anti-Christ and ordered Wyatt to find his high-spirited actress.
+He has separated himself from Kate (perhaps unnecessarily) and ordered Wyatt to find his high-spirited actress.
 He passes into the night in a white bed.

 And Wyatt Earp?
 He makes good on his deal with the devil, with vengeance.
 He ends the Cowboys and with the fulfillment of revelation he is a man again.
 He is Faust awaiting his fate.
 His last effort is to pursue the forgiveness of the feminine.
 Who is the ultimate feminine?
 Josephine Marcus.
 He will love her for the rest of her life.
 Rest of her life?
 Not his own?
 Beyond death.